mojvaf/Geo/README.md

 cd birds-habitats
 ```

-Run the backend : first do source env_linux/bin/activate in the main folder and then go to backend and run python manage.py runserver
+Run the backend : first activate the project by going to the main folder and run source env_linux/bin/activate and then go to the backend and run python manage.py runserver

 Run the frontend : go to the frontend folder and npm run dev